-Benchmark 3 is completed during Teacher Ed Seminar and Practicum I. Applications are due the 4^{th} week of the enrolled semester.
+Benchmark 3 is completed during Teacher Ed Seminar and Practicum I. Applications are due the 4th week of the enrolled semester.

-Teacher candidates will initially be accepted contingently.
-In order to be fully admitted into benchmark three and be eligible for Practicum II and clinical teaching, teacher candidates must complete the remaining requirements by the end of the Practicum I semester.
+Teacher candidates will initially be accepted (or denied) contingently.
+In order to be fully admitted into benchmark three and receive a placement for Practicum II, teacher candidates must complete the remaining requirements by the end of the Practicum I semester.
 Teacher candidates must also have a cumulative and content GPA of 2.75 and be in good standing with the university.